Behind flashy IPO of Japan's Mercari lies a thriving thrift economy

 “I made this impulse purchase because I fell in love with the bluish-green color of the leather, but ended up carrying it less than 10 times because it didn’t match any of my clothes,” she said, trying to resell it for around 10,000 yen ($90.56).

-Other online businesses are following in Mercari’s steps, with Rakuten Inc’s (4755.T) Rakuma app and Start Today Co Ltd’s (3092.T) Zozoused offering used-goods services.
-And in February eBay Inc (EBAY.O) announced it was buying Giosis Pte Ltd’s Japanese operations, including the online shopping platform Qoo10.
+Other online businesses are following in Mercari’s steps, with Rakuten Inc’s Rakuma app and Start Today Co Ltd’s Zozoused offering used-goods services.
+And in February eBay Inc announced it was buying Giosis Pte Ltd’s Japanese operations, including the online shopping platform Qoo10.

 Economists say that in theory, sellers and buyers on such sites can spend the money they save.
 But users are also more likely to think twice about buying items at full price, pushing down the prices of new goods.